 WHEREAS hospital costs of motorcycle crash-related injuries are higher among unhelmeted operators than helmeted operators, and

 WHEREAS motorcycle injury costs are shared by all citizens via health care costs and health care insurance, and not just by the injured motorcyclists,

 Adopted: 2011, updated 2018

-BE IT RESOLVED that the Association for the Advancement of Automotive Medicine urges all countries, provinces, and/or states to adopt and enforce legislation mandating that all persons riding on a motorcycle wear a properly-fitted and secured helmet that meets national motorcycle helmet standards.
+BE IT RESOLVED all countries, provinces, and/or states are urged to adopt and enforce legislation mandating that all persons riding on a motorcycle wear a properly-fitted and secured helmet that meets national motorcycle helmet standards.

 AAAM White Paper in support of Motorcycle Helmet Policy 2018: Rationale & Background Information